Mike Ford Player Props: Mariners vs. Red Sox

-On Tuesday, Mike Ford (hitting .133 in his past 10 games) and the Seattle Mariners face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 9:40 PM ET.
+On Wednesday, Mike Ford (hitting .133 in his past 10 games) and the Seattle Mariners face the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-4) against the Red Sox.

 Mike Ford Game Info & Props vs. the Red Sox